Cloth-Foundation/Cloth/SECURITY.md

 This policy applies to:

-- Loom compiler and runtime
+- Cloth compiler and runtime
 - Standard library modules
 - Official language tools and formatters
-- Any critical infrastructure in the [Loom Foundation GitHub organization](https://github.com/LoomFoundation)
+- Any critical infrastructure in the [Cloth Foundation GitHub organization](https://github.com/Cloth-Foundation)

 **This policy does not cover:**
 - Third-party tools or libraries
-- User-written Loom programs with poor practices
+- User-written Cloth programs with poor practices
-- Outdated or forked versions not maintained by the Loom team
+- Outdated or forked versions not maintained by the Cloth team

 ---

 ## Best Practices for Users

-- Always use the latest stable Loom release.
+- Always use the latest stable Cloth release.
-- Avoid executing untrusted `.lm` or `.loom` code.
+- Avoid executing untrusted `.co`, `.cloth`, or `.clib` code.
-- Consider sandboxing Loom applications if working with external input.
+- Consider sandboxing Cloth applications if working with external input.

 ---

 ## Recognition

-The Loom Language Team greatly appreciates the efforts of ethical hackers and security researchers.
+The Cloth Foundation greatly appreciates the efforts of ethical hackers and security researchers.
 Responsible disclosures help keep our community safe.

 ---

-**Thank you for helping keep Loom secure.**
+**Thank you for helping keep Cloth secure.**
-— *The Loom Steering Council*
+— *The Cloth Steering Council*